mrsssok2/gurdy_ml/README.md

 source devel/setup.bash
 ```

-and then try out all these
+and then try out all these  one by one in the same terminal
 ``` bash
 roslaunch my_gurdy_description train_gurdy.launch